grafana/developer-advocacy/projects/Grafana OTel Community Call/02 - Lightweight Open-Source APM with OpenTelemetry Demo.md

 - [ ] Add timestamps to the video (at least four).
 - [ ] Add any links shared to the description of the video.
 - [ ] Add YouTube cards when relevant to certain points during the video.
-- [ ] Add the video to video playlists that make sense (at the very least, the "Grafana Grafana OTel Community Call" one.)
+- [ ] Add the video to video playlists that make sense (at the very least, the "Grafana OTel Community Call" one.)
 - [ ] Download all videos for the recording on Streamyard and upload it [to this shared drive](https://drive.google.com/drive/folders/1sLnnYzmphet7K7QwogcZrYDI-Re07HS4) in the appropriate folder.
 - [ ] Think about how you could repurpose this content.
 [This Loki Community Call](https://youtube.com/live/XJMQbEuBeMc) on Explore Logs was turned into [these](https://youtube.com/shorts/6RfI5UeJo08) [two shorts](https://youtube.com/shorts/jx1DATkGIz4) (*Short - Grafana Cloud Explore Apps for no-code querying of Loki, Mimir, Tempo, Pyroscope* and *Short - How to enable Explore Logs app for Grafana*) and [this shorter video](https://youtu.be/eXwE2vqLcyY) (*How to use the Explore Logs app for Grafana*) + docs.
 - [ ] Update [Advocate Contributions sheet](https://docs.google.com/spreadsheets/d/1LataDRRX4DZy8VnCiBDXmynjmpOJdibM7ek_uvpim4Y/edit?gid=0#gid=0) with your work.